-28th of 10th mo.
-"To day, Josiah Toobow, and Mary, the king and queen of the island, with their two sons dined on board, they brought with them James Watkin, as interpreter.
+28th.
+"To-day, Josiah Toobow, and Mary, the king and queen of the island, with their two sons dined on board, they brought with them James Watkin, as interpreter.
 A prodigiously large fat turtle, and a quantity of fine yams, were brought as a present by our guests.
 These yams we understood to have come from Vavau; that island being hilly, the crops in the vallies, were more sheltered from the late storm, but as Lifuka, and Tongataboo, are flat, level islands, no part escaped the fury of this sweeping blast.

-"No opening presented, during the stay of our royal visitors for anything like edifying conversation, but I believe, the heat, and the motion of the vessel, made some of them a little sea-sick, as the wind was strong and a swell of the sea tumbled in upon us.
-The king, however, expressed his satisfaction, with the visit, and they were all much pleased with the inside of the 'Henry Freeling.'
-The tide being low, our boat could only approach the edge of the reef, but the queen being barefooted, had no difficulty in paddling over the coral bottom, a few inches under water.
-The King preferred taking a passage in a small canoe, with a single native to manage it.
+"No opening presented, during the stay of our royal visiters, for anything like edifying conversation, but I believe the heat and the motion of the vessel, made some of them a little sea-sick, as the wind was strong and a swell of the sea tumbled in upon us.
+The king, however, expressed his satisfaction with the visit, and they were all much pleased with the inside of the 'Henry Freeling.'
+The tide being low, our boat could only approach the edge of the reef, but the queen, being barefooted, had no difficulty in paddling over the coral bottom, a few inches under water.
+The king preferred taking a passage in a small canoe, with a single native to manage it.

-"The morning proved boisterous, but we landed 29th of 10th mo. for an hour about the time of high water, being desirous to speak with James Watkin, not feeling easy to let an opportunity pass away, without improvement, of attending the native meeting to-morrow, if it should rest with me to do so.
-The fleet from Harbai, having arrived since last first day, will have increased the number of people greatly, which are already here, from other islands.
-I found James Watkin, ready as usual, to render me every assistance in his power, and the morning was mentioned, if it was concluded to come, and the weather did not prevent our landing.
-It may be the last opportunity that I may have to see such a body of the Friendly Islanders together, and such an one as could scarcely have been calculated upon to occur while at Tongataboo, and indeed of rare occurrence at any time, if it ever took place before this very season.
-No other motive, I trust, prompts in me a desire to avail myself of the opportunity thus placed within my reach so unexpectedly, than what is induced by that love which embraces the whole human family in its grasp, and would bind all the children of men in the Lord's bundle of life everlasting.
-May the shout of a king be heard among these people; and the glorious majesty of the spiritual kingdom of our Lord and Saviour Jesus Christ, be unfolded to their understanding, by the same Almighty power which opened the heart of Lydia, in days that are over and gone, to His own praise and glory.
+"The morning proved boisterous, but we landed for an hour about the time of high water, being desirous to speak with James Watkin, not feeling easy to let an opportunity pass away without improvement, of attending the native meeting to-morrow, if it should rest with me to do so.
+The fleet from Harbai, having arrived since last first-day, has increased the number of people greatly, who are here, from other islands.
+I found James Watkin ready as usual, to render me every assistance in his power, and the morning was mentioned, if it was concluded to come, and the weather did not prevent our landing.
+It may be the last opportunity that I shall have to see such a body of the Friendly Islanders together, and such an one as could scarcely have been expected to occur while at Tongataboo, and indeed is of rare occurrence at any time, if it ever took place before this season.
+No other motive, I trust, prompts in me a desire to avail myself of the opportunity thus placed within my reach so unexpectedly, than what is induced by that love which embraces the whole human family, and would bind all the children of men in the Lord's bundle of life everlasting.
+May the shout of a king be heard among these people, and the glorious majesty of the spiritual kingdom of our Lord and Saviour Jesus Christ, be unfolded to their understanding, by the same Almighty power which opened the heart of Lydia, in days that are over and gone, to His own praise and glory.

-30th of 10th mo.
-(First day.)
+30th.
+(First-day.)
 "The state of the weather combined with other circumstances to weigh down my mind, when looking towards attending the native meeting; and the secret prayer of my heart last evening was, 'Help, O Lord, for thy great name's sake, and for the sake of Him who died, the just, for the unjust, that He might bring all mankind unto Thee.'